 General.
-SG&A expenses include human resources, information technology, general services, management, finance, legal and sales and marketing costs, share-based compensation and other general expenses.
+SG&A expenses include human resources, information technology, general services, management, finance, legal, sales and marketing, share-based compensation and other general expenses.
 As noted above under OpEx, we are subject to inflationary pressures with respect to our staff-related and other costs.

-The details of our SG&A costs are as follows:
+The details of our SG&A expenses are as follows: